Luna-Xue/xueshannon.github.io/index.md

 ```

 ## <img src="../img/resume.png" height="35px"> About Me
 I am an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Hawaii at Mānoa.
 My research lies at the intersection of wireless communication, cybersecurity, and artificial intelligence.
-Specifically, I focus on designing secure, intelligent, and efficient wireless systems for 5G, Sub-6G, NextG, and beyond.

-My work integrates AI/ML-driven methodologies with advanced wireless techniques such as Physical Layer Security (PLS), millimeter-wave (mmWave) sensing, and Integrated Sensing and Communication (ISAC) to enable real-time, contactless, and privacy-preserving applications.
-I also explore distributed IoT systems secured by confidential computing, as well as Open Radio Access Networks (O-RAN) with a focus on AI-native RAN architecture, security hardening, and standardization.
+My group builds secure, intelligent, and efficient wireless systems for 5G, Sub-6G, NextG, and beyond by combining AI/ML with advanced physical-layer techniques.
+We leverage mmWave sensing, Integrated Sensing and Communication (ISAC), and Physical-Layer Security (PLS) to enable real-time, contactless, and privacy-preserving applications.
+We prototype on O-RAN testbeds and edge IoT platforms, translating algorithms into deployable xApps/rApps, ISAC waveforms, and end-to-end demos.
+A growing thrust uses Generative AI as both a tool (data augmentation, waveform and beam co-design) and a threat (adversarial RF examples, LLM-driven control attacks) to harden wireless and CPS, and to advance biomedical sensing such as contactless vitals and activity monitoring.

 ---